hpfs74/personal-website/src/content/blog/first-post.md

 ---
 title: 'Welcome to My Blog'
-description: 'This is my first blog post!'
+description: '1st blog post!'
 pubDate: '2024-01-01'
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: '/blog-placeholder-1.png'
 tags: ['welcome', 'personal']
 ---

-# Welcome to My Blog
+# Welcome

-This is my first blog post on my personal website.
+This website is a collection of things i've gone through in my current life, projects, trouble shooting, plans, architectures.
+Is more a sort of logbook of work related things that i'm passionate with.

 I'm excited to share my thoughts, experiences, and insights here.

 ## What to Expect